alextcl/FFRK/README.md

 To get this script to work you need to replace the snips in the "images" folder with your own.
 Take screenshots with Windows Snipping Tool while going through the dungeon manually.
 Remember to take as small as possible and as unique colour/text as possible to speed up match.
 Tweak the *n* value in **DefaultVariation** or in each **TryFindImage** to higher if there are failure before retry image capture.
 ### FindText
 While AHK image search is fast and work most of the time, it is inconsistent after some times.
 If your PC resolution or colour rendering changes or after minor update, it will fail to find the image.
 Hence the alternative search method is **FindText**, thanks to the AHK community developer feiyue.
 You can start with using the existing image texts in script and customise the **err1** and **err2** value in each **TryFindImage**.
-It may works if you used Nox player.
+It may works without any changes if you used Nox player(540x960) with desktop display resolution 1920*1080.
 Otherwise, Locate the line started with "SetupImageText" and you will find a lot text value for each image.
 Launch the [FindText.ahk](./Labyrinth%20Walker/Lib/FindText.ahk) to capture your own image text.
 I would suggest following https://www.youtube.com/watch?v=aWRAtvJq9ZE to capture the image text for each type of image (check [images](./Labyrinth%20Walker/images) folder for reference image if you dont know what to capture).
+Also see the [Troubleshooting FindText](##troubleshooting-findtext).

 After all the images have been replaced with your own press F1 to unpause/pause the script.
 You can press F2 to panic close the script.
 ## Additional Features: